vshsolutions/vshsolutions.github.io/_posts/2019-01-09-the-chrome-web-store-primer-part-3-pave-the-way-to-retention-using-analytics.md

 Many different types of analytics can be added to the extension to collect data that can help profile the user.
 Some of the ones we use regularly are:

-**[Google Analytics:](https://analytics.google.com "Google Analytics"){:target="_blank"}:** These are the most commonly used analytics.
+**[Google Analytics:](https://analytics.google.com "Google Analytics"){:target="_blank"}** These are the most commonly used analytics.
 They give you access to basic metrics like page views and event tracking from within the extension.
 Their chief use is in gauging which features of the extension are being over or underutilized.

 **[Mixpanel:](https://mixpanel.com/ "Mixpanel"){:target="_blank"}**  Detailed executive-level analytics with real-time alerts for unexpected spikes or dips in user behavior.
 They come with friendly reporting for non-technical teams as well as automatic trend analysis.